james-d-elliott/inittmpl/README.md

 ## Docker

+Like everything else with this tool, using it in docker is simple, stupid.
+It's just a regular container, duh.

 Use any of the images detailed below.
 The command used is the binary, just add the arguments and environment variables for your desired output.